 Research Security

-The ARC’s research security processes have been enhanced to comply with strengthened requirements of the amended Australian Research Council Act 2001 introduced in July 2024.
-These amendments were informed by the 2023 Review of the Australian Research Council Act, which included wide consultation with universities, peak bodies and researchers.
+Following amendments to the Australian Research Council Act 2001 in July 2024, the ARC has enhanced research security processes.
+These changes were informed by the 2023 Review of the Australian Research Council Act, which included wide consultation with universities, peak bodies and researchers.

 • Earlier security screening: Security checks that were previously applied at the end of the assessment process are now being brought forward to allow earlier identification of potential risks.